erikaduan/r_tips/tutorials/p-automating_rmd_reports/p-automating_rmd_reports_part_2.md

   ungroup()

 # Save clean data --------------------------------------------------------------
-write_csv(labour_force, here("tutorials",
+write_csv(labour_force, here("data",
-                             "p-automating_rmd_reports",
-                             "abs_labour_force_report",
-                             "data",
                              "clean_data",
                              "labour_force_clean.csv"))
 ```

-# Step 3: Create an R Markdown template report
+# Step 3: Create an R Markdown report template

-The R Markdown template report contains the R code and any additional
+The R Markdown template contains the R code and any additional markdown
-markdown or html code required for building the final report.
+or html code required for building the final report.

-The only difference between a standard R Markdown report and an R
+The only difference between a standard R Markdown report versus report
-Markdown template report is the absence of hard coded variables and
+template is the absence of hard coded variables or visible code chunks
-visible code chunks in the template report.
-The template report should
+in the template.
+The report template should contain the minimal code
-contain the minimal code required to generate your report outputs
+required to generate your report outputs (i.e. figures, tables and
-(i.e. figures, tables and summary text).
+summary text).

 Example code from the R Markdown template located in
 [`abs_labour_force_report/code/02_create_report_template.Rmd`](https://github.com/erikaduan/abs_labour_force_report/blob/main/code/02_create_report_template.Rmd)